 Accepted proposals will be included in the proceedings only if the full conference registration fee has been paid in time.
 The deadline for this payment is May 17, 2025.
-Details are published in the Second Announcement.

 60 minutes will be allocated to Poster Presentation sessions during the conference.
 Authors should be available at their poster in this session for discussion with conference participants.
-The authors should bring their posters printed in the format prescribed by the conference organizers in the Second Announcement.
+The authors should bring their posters printed in the following format: A0 size, portrait orientation.